monday-consulting/fsm-maven-plugin/README.md

 You can use this Maven plugin to generate XML descriptors for FirstSpirit modules.

-Make sure you use maven 3.1 .x or newer when integrating this plugin into your workspace.
+Make sure you use maven 3.1.x or newer when integrating this plugin into your workspace.

 # Getting started